Southampton High School (Courtland, Virginia): History

 Southampton High School opened in the fall of 1955 at a new facility on Routes 35 and 58 in Southampton County, Virginia, two miles southwest of Courtland, Virginia.
 The new school consolidated the county's four public high schools, previously located in Boykins, Courtland, Ivor, and Newsoms.
 It had 332 students, 17 fulltime faculty, and two part-time faculty for its first year.
 Its first principal was Raymond C. Bodkin.

 When the high school was constructed, it was intended to serve the white students of Southampton County, excluding those living in Franklin.
 In 1970, the school merged with Riverview High School, formerly the county's high school for Black students.
 This made it the only public high school for the Southampton County Public School district.
 This merger took place due to Brown v.
 Board of Education, which desegregated public schools in the United States.
 The school system's attempt to work around the merger was rejected by the U.S. 4th Circuit Court in June 1970.

 During the 1970s, the high school won numerous AA state football championships, under the leadership of coach Wayne Cosby.
 Its first win was in 1973, following a perfect season.
 Between 1972 and 1980, Southampton's Indians had a record of 99–6, including a 69-game winning streak.
 They played in the AA state championship, winning four times.

 Southampton High School moved into its current facility at 23350 Southampton Parkway in Courtland, Virginia in 1993.
 It is located in a rural setting.

 Student population

 Southampton High School includes grades nine through twelve.
-The high school had 704 students for the 2024–2025 school year.
+The high school had 704 students for the 2026–2027 school year.
 The prior year, it had 752 students.

 The student body is 48 percent female and 52 percent male.
 Its racial mix is 54.6 percent white, 39.8 percent Black, 2.7 percent mixed race, 2.3 percent Hispanic, .3 percent Native American, and .3 percent Asian, for a total of 45.4 percent minorities.
 75 percent of the students are economically disadvantaged.

 Faculty

-The school's principal is Jafar Baraka.
+The school's principal is Dr. Camilla C. Ferebee.
 Its assistant principals are Sharone Bailey and Robert Parsons.
 The high school has 46 full-time equivalent teachers.